 Turns Abstract Into Concrete

 The ultimate goal when working with autistic children is independent functioning.
-Visual schedules provide an opportunity for students to learn with minimal outside intervention.
+The autism visual schedule provides an opportunity for students to learn with minimal outside intervention.
 Besides mastering specific skills, students acquire the ability to:

 ABA Programs Guide Staff

-More Articles of Interest:
+More Articles of Interest for Visual Schedule Autism: